Trusted-Seed/dashboard/content/landing.md

 ---
-title: Become One Of Us!
+title: Become One Of Us!!
 subTitle: Create a sustainable funding for public goods,
 sections:
   - description: The Trusted Seed is a key cultural initialization tool for